SwarmThinkers: Learning Physically Consistent Atomic KMC Transitions at Scale: Experiments

 \subsection{Physical Visualization}

-Figure~\ref{fig:visualization} illustrates the 50-year evolution of Cu atoms in Fe–0.67 at.\% Cu, a canonical aging scenario in reactor pressure vessel (RPV) steels.
+Figure~\ref{fig:visualization} illustrates the 50-year evolution of Cu atoms in Fe–0.67 at.\% Cu, a canonical aging scenario in structural steels.
 The system undergoes a two-stage transformation: initial nucleation of clusters followed by long-term coarsening, matching experimentally observed phase separation behavior.

 This trajectory highlights SwarmThinkers’ ability to autonomously uncover physically valid pathways under dilute, high-barrier conditions, without relying on handcrafted rules or transition catalogs.
 Unlike conventional KMC, which often becomes trapped in metastable states, our method consistently drives the system toward thermodynamically favorable configurations, offering both predictive accuracy and interpretable structural insight.